Academic Integrity Policy

 Teachers are responsible for:

-- being proactive in preventing misconduct by modeling effective citations and referencing, as well as providing examples of academic misconduct in their respective disciplines;
+- Being proactive in preventing misconduct by modeling effective citations and referencing and providing examples of academic misconduct in their respective disciplines.

 Parents are responsible for: